-The word search doesn't mean quite the same thing in Computing as it did in ICT.
-Rather than searching a database, or the world-wide web, you are more likely to consider searching through a list of sorted numbers.
+In Computing, the word search means finding a particular value in a list of sorted values.
 It is a technique similar to searching for an answer using the trial and improvement method of solving an equation for GCSE Maths.

 The KS3 National Curriculum for Computing says that students need to be aware of different types of algorithms.
 This page compares the two most common searching algorithms - the linear search and the binary search - to find the whole number that you are thinking of.

-There are examples of linear and binary searches programmed in BASIC and Python.
+If you're preparing for GCSE Computer Science then you might like to look at a version of the binary sort algorithm coded in Python - it gives a commentary in the style of an exam answer.
 Try changing the program so that it finds a number from 1-1000 - how many guesses does the binary search need then?

 There is also a similar page that allows you to compare sorting algorithms.